osmlab/labuildings/IMPORTING.md

 ### Check out a task on the tasking manager

  * tasks will be available on the openstreetmap.us tasking manager
- * priority: we are working on LA City first
+ * priority: we are working on Los Angeles City first, which is broken down by census block groups.
+Each task performed is one block group within the city boundaries.
  * why? because different parts of the county have different data problems to watch out for.
 If we all run into the same problems at the same time, it will be easier for us to help each other and improve the processing scripts and the import workflow.

 ## Import workflow